joao-osilva/joao-osilva.github.io/_posts/2017-10-15-Spring-Boot-and-AMQP-with-RabbitMQ.md

 ## Create a Spring Boot project

-   * Go to http://start.spring.io and create a simple Java/Maven project with AMQP and DevTools as dependencies.
+Go to http://start.spring.io and create a simple Java/Maven project with AMQP and DevTools as dependencies.
-   * Download it and open in a IDE of your preference.

 ## Configure RabbitMQ properties

-   * Go to ```src/main/resources/application.properties``` and add:
+Go to ```src/main/resources/application.properties``` and add:
 ```
 spring.rabbitmq.host=localhost
 spring.rabbitmq.port=5672